Shtaiven/CARND_P1_TERM3/Model_Documentation.md

 1. The new trajectory is sent to the simulator and the program waits for further input.
 1. When data are received, begin at step 1.

 The sections below will go over the functions described above in detail.
+All of the following code can be found in [main.cpp](src/main.cpp).
 I will go in an order which improves understanding.

 ## Generating a Trajectory